akeneo/pim-api-docs/content/rest-api/permissions.md

 ::: tips
 Having trouble creating proposals on one given product?
 As soon as your product is at least owned in one category by your API user group, the API will directly apply the updates, instead of creating a draft and then a proposal.
-So be sure to verify that your product is only classified in categories for which your API user group does not own it.
+So make sure your product is only classified in categories that are not owned by your API user group.
 :::